segabl/pd2-streamlined-heisting/README.md

 - Uses only one base preset which scales damage multipliers, accuracy, melee damage, focus delay and aim delay based on difficulty
 - Make use of aim and focus delays (which was set to 0 for all presets in vanilla) which affects how long cops take to shoot at you and reach their full accuracy when you enter their line of sight
 - Changes shotgun preset significantly, giving them very good accuracy to simulate multiple pellets but very harsh damage falloff
+- Changes cop weapon stats to be consistent across their class (on the same difficulty a JP36 will perform the same as an Car-4, the damage increase comes from higher difficulty, not the weapon)

 ### Overhauls spawn groups

 - Makes spawn group code less convoluted, the base spawn groups are the same for every difficulty, only the chances of some of them appearing are changing
 - Restores original spawn groups that were disabled by Overkill, adding back shotgunners, flanking squads, Taser rush spawn groups and hostage rescue units
-- Adds a chance for SMG units to spawn with Tasers or to occasionally spawn in rifle flanking groups
+- Adds a chance for heavier hitting SMG wielding enemies to spawn with Tasers
 - Tweaks spawn groups and makes them more interesting adding the occasional medic to bulldozer spawns (chance dependent on difficulty) and more

 ### Standardizes cop factions